yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/architecture.md

 # Solution Architecture

-In this workshop, you will create the Contoso Sales Assistant: a conversational agent designed answer questions about sales data, generate charts, and create Excel files for further analysis.
+In this workshop, you will create the Contoso Sales Assistant: a conversational agent designed answer questions about sales data, generate charts, and download data files for further analysis.

 ## Components of the agent